gohugoio/hugo/content/en/functions/partials/IncludeCached.md

 ---
 title: partials.IncludeCached
 description: Executes the given template and caches the result, optionally passing context.
-If the partial template contains a return statement, returns teh given value, else returns the rendered output.
+If the partial template contains a return statement, returns the given value, else returns the rendered output.
 categories: []
 keywords: []
 action: